Skip to main content

 Sambousa (سمبوسة)

-Crispy, triangular pastries filled with spiced meat, vegetables, or cheese, then deep-fried until golden.
-Saudi sambousa are especially popular during Ramadan, served at iftar (breaking fast).
-Fillings vary: minced lamb with onions and pine nuts, spiced potatoes and peas, or sweet cheese with sugar.
-The pastry is thin and flaky, achieving perfect crispness when fried.
-Often served with tamarind chutney or yogurt dipping sauce.
-Street vendors, bakeries, and homes produce thousands during Ramadan - the smell of frying sambousa signals iftar approaching.
+Crisp triangular pastries filled with spiced meat, vegetables, or cheese, then deep-fried until golden.
+Saudi sambousa come into their own during Ramadan, served at iftar.
+Fillings range from minced lamb with onions and pine nuts to spiced potatoes and peas, or sweet cheese with sugar.
+The pastry is thin and flaky and crisps up well in the fryer.
+It usually comes with tamarind chutney or a yogurt dip.
+Street vendors, bakeries, and home kitchens turn out thousands during Ramadan, and the smell of frying sambousa is a sign that iftar is near.

 Mandi (مندي)